dexeonify/mpv-config/README.md

 ⚠️ Note:
-Install my custom-made [icon font](https://github.com/dexeonify/mpv-config/blob/main/modernx-osc-icon.ttf) for custom OSC icons.
+Install my custom-made [icon font](https://github.com/dexeonify/mpv-config/blob/main/modernx-osc-icon.ttf) for the OSC icons.

 ## User scripts

 - [autosave.lua](https://gist.github.com/CyberShadow/2f71a97fb85ed42146f6d9f522bc34ef):
   Periodically saves "watch later" data during playback, rather than only saving on quit.

 - [copyTime.lua](https://github.com/Arieleg/mpv-copyTime):
   Get the current time of the video and copy it to the clipboard with the format HH:MM:SS.MS.

 - [crop.lua](https://github.com/occivink/mpv-scripts#croplua):
   Crop the video by defining the target rectangle with the cursor.